1861 August 20th

 USA: Brigadier-General Henry Washington Benham assumed command of the Cheat River District, succeeding Colonel Charles John Biddle (42nd Pennsylvania Infantry).

-USA: William Farquhar Barry promoted Brigadier-General USV 20 August 1861.
+USA: William Farquhar Barry was promoted Brigadier-General USV 20 August 1861.

-USA: John Fulton Reynolds promoted Brigadier-General USV 26 August 1861 to rank from 20 August 1861.
+USA: John Fulton Reynolds was promoted Brigadier-General USV 26 August 1861 to rank from 20 August 1861.

 Commander in Chief: President Abraham Lincoln